Considered in Grand Committee

 My Lords, I too welcome this animal welfare regulation before us.
 I think that there are two of us here in Grand Committee who took the original Bill through, back in 2006, and I know we spent many hours on the Bill trying to get it right.
 Clearly, however, times have moved on—there was no such thing as buying and selling animals online in those days, which, as other noble Lords have mentioned, is a challenge.

 I want to follow up on the last comment made, about breeding healthy dogs, because that is a huge problem.
 I do not know if it is so relevant in cats—it could well be—but it is certainly relevant for dogs.
 Therefore, I am glad to see it mentioned and hope that the Minister will be able to reinforce it.
-However, I have one question: what about the importation of some of the dogs that come in from abroad?
+However, I have one question: what about some of the dogs that come in from abroad?
 Again, that is a question relating to their health and breeding.